mdelotavo/multitool/README.rst

 multitool
 =========

-Multitool is general-purpose command-line interface with plugins support.
+Multitool is a general-purpose command-line interface with plugins support.

 Multitool revolves around using the `click.palletsprojects`_ package to create command plugins which are dynamically loadable into the ``multitool`` command-line at runtime.